daos-stack/daos/docs/admin/deployment.md

 - `--net-class` selects a specific network device class, options are `ethernet` or `infiniband`.
 If not set explicitly on the commandline, default is `infiniband`.
 This option will alter the command's behavior and should only be used when normal command operation is not sufficient.
-Note that DAOS performance may be suboptimal if ethernet devices are used instead of infiniband.

 - `--net-provider` selects a specific network provider , this can be set to any provider string supported on the hosts e.g. ofi+tcp.
 This option will alter the command's behavior and should only